matthewnewell/matthewnewell.github.io/_posts/2014-08-21-has_many_through.md

 {% endhighlight ruby%}

-Open up your controllers and croll down to the bottom and check out the strong parameters.
-Physician is only allowed to create :physician.
-Patient is only allowed to create :patient.
-Things get spicy when you check out the appointments_controller strong parameters.
-It looks like this (note the :physician_id and the :patient_id):
+Open up your controllers, scroll down to the bottom and check out your strong parameters.
+Physician and Patient are only allowed to write :title.
+Now check out the appointments_controller.
+Note the :physician_id and the :patient_id.

 {% highlight ruby %}

-params.require(:appointment).permit(:location, :date, :time, :physician_id, :patient_id)
+params.require(:appointment).permit(:physician_id, :patient_id, :location, :date, :time)

 {% endhighlight ruby%}